Arne Rinnan: Tampa Affair

 On 26 August 2001, the MV Tampa was on its way from Fremantle in Australia to Singapore, when the Australian Maritime Safety Authority requested the crew to go to the aid of The Palapa, a 25-meter vessel in distress that was transporting 433 refugees.
 The crew rescued the refugees, most of whom were Hazara Afghans, along with Pakistanis and Sri Lankans.
 Captain Rinnan directed his ship towards the nearest port, in Indonesia, but some refugees broke into the bridge and forced him to proceed to Christmas Island in Australian waters.
 The MV Tampa arrived at Christmas Island on August 27, but Australian authorities blocked the refugees from disembarking; the refugees subsequently went on hunger strike.
 Contrary to instructions from the Australian authorities, Rinnan moved the MV Tampa further into Australian territorial waters.
-Australian armed forced boarded the vessel and demanded a change of course towards international waters, but Rinnan refused, citing the health needs of the refugees.
+Australian armed forces boarded the vessel and demanded a change of course towards international waters, but Rinnan refused, citing the health needs of the refugees.
 The Norwegian government publicly rebuked the Australian government for its actions.

 On August 30, the United Nations High Commissioner for Refugees, Mary Robinson urged the Australian government to allow the disembarkation of the refugees.
 Australian Prime Minister John Howard robustly rejected the request, but proposed a compromise that saw the refugees being transported to Nauru, via Papua New Guinea.
 The crisis ended on September 2, 2001.